 The analyzer includes a set of configurations or presets that are tailored to specific applications.
 These configurations, referred to as Presets, open selected displays and load settings that are optimized to address specific application requirements.

+Available Presets

-There are three types of factory Presets: Main, Application, and DPX.
-In addition to these factory defined Presets, you can create your own Presets, called User Presets, you can recall to configure your analyzer.
+Select Presets from the menu bar to access the four types of factory Presets: Main, DPX, Standards, and Application.
+In addition to these factory defined Presets, you can create your own presets, called User presets.
+Available presets are described in the following table.